mauroservienti/milestone.github.io/_posts/update-me-please.md

 Let's analyze step by step what's happening.
 The first thing the handling code does is retrieve a list of subscriptions for a given event identifier.
 It does so through the provided notification service interface, one of the notifications infrastructure facilities.
 Out of all the subscriptions, it creates a separate list of all the requested formats.
 For each format, it invokes a [ViewModel composition API](https://milestone.topics.it/categories/view-model-composition) setting the `Accept` HTTP header to the format value.
 The remote API can leverage [output formatters](https://milestone.topics.it/view-model-composition/2021/04/14/please-welcome-model-binding-formatters-to-servicecomposer.html) support to serialize the response and match the requested format.
 Once the formatted notifications are available, it's only a matter of creating and dispatching the notifications.

 > There might be a couple of issues in the presented implementation.
-Someone could argue that issuing HTTP calls in a loop is not ideal, even if we only perform a minimal amount of calls.
+You could argue that issuing HTTP calls in a loop is not ideal, even if we only perform a minimal amount of calls.
 The second one is that there might be a need for templates, such as email templates.
 Both are food for follow-up posts.

 ## Conclusion